JordyAaldering/Big-Data/docs/assignment04.md

 Every Pokémon has a certain type, and some Pokémon can even have two types.
 In the dataframe these are represented in the columns `type_1` and `type_2`, where the second one is null if the Pokémon only has one type.

-Using SQL we can find out how many Pokémon with a certain first type two types.
+Using SQL we can find out how many Pokémon with a certain first type also have a secondary type.
 We can do this using the SQL command below.
-We also sort by the count of dual-types to make the output a bit easier to understand.
+We also sort by the count of dual types to make the output a bit easier to read and understand.

 ```sql
 SELECT type_1, count(type_2) FROM pokedex_data_cast